 Most autistic children have sensory issues, this can be sensory seeking as well as avoiding.
 You can work with occupational therapists to develop a sensory diet for your child to ensure they are getting their sensory needs met.
-Find out more about the sensory side of autism.
-You also may be interested in sensory toys.
+Here you can find out more about the sensory side of autism.

 Therapy and support

 There are lots of acronyms and words that may be new to you if you are still learning about autism, this glossary may be helpful.

 I have also started to interview various autism professionals so we can learn a little more about the people and their roles who are working with autistic children.
 See my interviews with Sarah an Educational Psychologist and Jessie a Speech Therapist.

 My Building Attention eBook might be of interest.
 It contains tips on getting attention and 23 fun activities.

 It is designed to support young children that struggle with attention and communication.
 Each activity can be completed quickly using household items.

 Is there something you would add to this list?
 Do you have any experience of the therapies and supports listed?